Eloping is a personal decision and couples do it for many reasons. We’ve listed our top ten reasons to elope in 2022.

 Imagine being able to create a safe intimate environment, free from awkward family dynamics and expectations?
 That’s what eloping is.
 Not feeling accepted by your family should not be something you are dealing with on your wedding day, so elope just the two of you, or with a handful of your closest people and your wedding will just be about the two of you and your love.

-We all work way too much these days, and for the last year, none of us has been able to travel and explore this epic planet we live on.
+We all work way too much these days, and for the last two years the ability for all of us to travel and explore this epic planet we live on has been curtailed.

 Eloping gives you the opportunity to be very intentional in choosing where the most special of places in the world is that you will say ‘we do’.
 It can be somewhere that you’ve always dreamed of travelling to, or it could be somewhere that’s already in your hearts.
 Wedding rules vary around the world but travelling further could mean more scope for getting married in the wild… or on the beach… or even while scuba diving on a coral reef.
 You can’t do those in England!

 Combining your wedding and honeymoon makes an expensive honeymoon destination more affordable, especially when you see the cost-saving from not feeding 100 people.

 4. You value experiences over things

 When you look back on your wedding day in ten years… even thirty years time, what will be the memories that you cherish?
 Will it be the wedding favours?
 The table decorations?
 The three-course meal you bought for 100 people?
 No!
 We can’t say for sure, but we’d bet good money that the memories that come flooding back are that first joyful kiss with your spouse, how you felt amazing in your dress or suit, and linking fingers watching the sunset after hiking to the top of a mountain.
 The feelings and the experience of your wedding day are what counts.